February 24, 2020

 Life, work, everything, is about balance baby.
 And there is nothing more balanced than a healthy, full plate, a little time for community and a little time for focus and reflection.
 That is the lesson I’m learning from these considerations and that I hope to find more and more ways to give to my team—the gift of balance, the space to do what they love with projects and people they love.
 All with the comfort and support in knowing that we hear them.
 And when the time comes, we’ll ask and we’ll listen, again and again.

 Want to know more?
 Visit our social impact business hub to find a variety of case studies, helpful blog posts and Agency for Change podcast episodes featuring community health leaders.
-KidGlov is a content marketing agency and certified B Corp with offices in Omaha and Lincoln, Nebraska, specializing in nonprofit marketing, healthcare marketing, financial marketing, social marketing and purpose-driven businesses.
+KidGlov is a boutique, full-service, advertising, branding and content marketing agency and certified B Corp, with offices in Omaha and Lincoln, Nebraska, specializing in nonprofit marketing, healthcare marketing, financial services marketing, social impact marketing, and purpose-driven businesses.